SERGIO SMITH

 Sergio grew up in an environment full of literature and culture, which had a profound impact as he grew from a young intellectual to an accomplished professional academic and scholar.
 Sergio is known for connecting people to information in engaging, interesting, and thought-provoking ways.

-Sergio completed his MAR in Theology with a concentration in Liberation Theology from Yale Divinity School, in New Haven, CT.
+Sergio completed his MAR in Theology with a concentration in Liberation Theology from Yale Divinity School in New Haven, CT.

 Sergio graduated Summa Cum Laude in Cross-Cultural Studies and Summa Cum Laude in Biblical/Theological Studies from the Baptist University of the Americas, in San Antonio, Texas.